danhalligan/rosalind.info/README.md

 `pytest-snapshot` is used to test solutions to problems.
 In many cases solutions generated will and should exactly match the "Sample Output" given at rosalind.info.
-In cases cases, where e.g. ordering is not important, the expected solutions (in `tests/expected`) have been updated to match code used here, but are equally valid solutions.
+In cases, where e.g. ordering is not important, the expected solutions (in `tests/expected`) have been updated to match code used here, but are equally valid solutions.